COVID-19 BUSINESS RESOURCES

 On June 9, 2020 the City Council adopted an ordinance requiring landlords to provide a repayment plan for rent in arrears due to the pandemic for certain restaurant businesses.
 The ordinance applies to restaurants (as defined by the City’s planning regulations) with less than $7.5m a year in gross receipts that have been impacted by the pandemic.
 If a restaurant is unable to pay rent during the term of the City’s commercial eviction moratorium, and notifies its landlord that it is an “affected commercial tenant” as defined by the ordinance, the landlord must provide a 12-month repayment plan for the base rent uncollected during the moratorium.
 The ordinance requires landlords to provide tenants notice of the ordinance to its restaurant tenants within 15 days of adoption of the ordinance, and this can be satisfied by providing a copy of the urgency ordinance.
 Landlords are encouraged to engage their legal counsel with any questions.
 The full text of the ordinance is linked below.

 On July 21, 2020, the City Council adopted an urgency ordinance establishing another eviction moratorium, similar to the moratorium referenced above.
 This moratorium is effective July 21, 2020 and runs concurrently with the State's eviction moratorium, which originally was set to expire September 30, 2020.
-The City Council also adopted an urgency ordinance requiring a rent repayment plan, structured similarly to the aforementioned requirements applicable to landlords of restaurant businesses, but applicable to the new moratorium period On September 23, 2020, Governor Newsom signed Executive Order N-80-20, which extended the provisions of the prior moratorium to March 31, 2021 for commercial evictions only.
-Because the state executive order is referenced in the City's urgency ordinance, the City of Emeryville's moratorium on commercial tenants is automatically extended to March 31, 2021 (9/29/20).
+The City Council also adopted an urgency ordinance requiring a rent repayment plan, structured similarly to the aforementioned requirements applicable to landlords of restaurant businesses, but applicable to the new moratorium period.
+On September 23, 2020, Governor Newsom signed Executive Order N-80-20, which extended the provisions of the prior moratorium to March 31, 2021 for commercial evictions only.
+Because the state executive order is referenced in the City's urgency ordinance, the City of Emeryville's moratorium on commercial tenants was automatically extended to March 31, 2021.
+On June 11, 2021, Governor Newsom signed Executive Order N-08-21, which had the effect of extending the City's commercial eviction moratorium again, to September 30, 2021 (10/4/21).